xabikos/vscode-react/README.md

 In the following example you can see the usage of a React stateless component with prop types snippets inside a js and not jsx file.
 ![create react stateless component](images/stateless.gif)

-## JavaScript snippets
-Except the snippets described below you can use all the [JavaScript snippets from the corresponding extension][javacript]

 ## Snippets